nianancheva/Software-University/index.md

 ## Welcome to my Software University repository!

-### What is contains
+### What does it contain?

-Basically it's meant to store problems solutions but I'll break that promise.
+Basically it's meant to store problems solutions but I'll break that rule.

 ```
 - Problems solutions